 “The daughter of an orthopaedic surgeon, I grew up with medicine.
 I began my physio career with a love of sport (snow skiing, running, hockey, horse riding etc) and became a Sports Physio in 1999.

-“As the daughter of an orthopaedic surgeon, I grew up with medicine.
-Being a keen skier and hockey player I began my physio career pursuing Sports Physio.
-Having the opportunity to travel the world in my early career, I fostered a love of moguls and freestyle skiing.
-I was fortunate to tour with the Australian Freestyle Ski team and covered the World Cup in the USA.
-At this time I completed further study in Exercise and Sports Science, Functional Anatomy, and Biomechanics.
+I traveled the world working in London and France, including working as a ski guide where I fostered a love for moguls and freestyle skiing.
+I was fortunate to tour with the Australian Freestyle Ski team and went the World Cup in the USA as their physio.
+I completed further study in Exercise and Sports Science, Functional Anatomy, and Biomechanics.

 See further Qualifications if you are interested!